 I don't know, he doesn't confide in me anymore, I say, and I hate I am for once telling the truth.

 He doesn't give up.
 Because this is me, the Minister's live-in traitor.
 And over the years I feed him scraps he can use to ridicule my husband.
 His uncouth parents, his grammatical errors, his ambitions, his snobbery, his cousin he employed as a secretary at my faculty and who sleeps around with everyone.

-I am careful not to reveal anything that could jeopardize the Minister's political career.
+I am careful not to reveal anything to jeopardize the Minister's political career.
 And that's why the questions do not stop.
 What was his opinion about the new law?
 Did he know about the changes?
 Was he involved in the scandal?
 He asks innocently, and I know there is nothing innocent about this man.
 There was nothing innocent about him when we were very young and met for the first time, and there sure was nothing innocent when he only wanted me free from student loans and possibly with an apartment in the center of Stockholm.
 Today he wants to see my husband destroyed, his career in tatters, me and my children back in the ghetto of the Balkans where for most of my youth I couldn't leave without filling out dozen forms, showing bank statements and my parents' salaries, queuing for hours outside embassies.

 When I think of all that, I get very mean.
 I tell him never to contact me again.
 I nag him to tell me about his dating life, and when he says he can't talk about that with me, I say he can tell me with the same mouth he tells me he wants to come in my mouth.
-I tell him that all our problems stem from the fact that half the time he thinks I am crazy about him and half the time he thinks I feel nothing for him and I laugh that he is right half the time.
+I tell him all our problems stem from the fact that half the time he thinks I am crazy about him and half the time he thinks I feel nothing for him, and I laugh he is right half the time.

 He slams the phone down in a rage, but strangely he always comes back.